 5.3.9 Right respond to and cure noncompliance and right to hearing before terminating, suspending, or imposing conditions on approval.

-(a) Except in cases of deliberate and willful violation or of substantial danger to the public health and safety, the Secretary of State will provide a remote notarization system or storage provider with written notice, an opportunity to respond in writing, and a reasonable opportunity to comply with all lawful requirements that may warrant agency proceedings to terminate, suspend, or impose conditions on an existing approval before instituting such proceedings in accordance with the State Administrative Procedure Act (Article 4 of Title 24, C.R.S.) .
+(a) Except in cases of deliberate and willful violation or of substantial danger to the public health and safety, the Secretary of State will provide a remote notarization system or storage provider with written notice, an opportunity to respond in writing, and a reasonable opportunity to comply with all lawful requirements that may warrant agency proceedings to terminate, suspend, or impose conditions on an existing approval before instituting such proceedings in accordance with the State Administrative Procedure Act (Article 4 of Title 24, C.R.S.) and 8 CCR 1505-3, Rule 3.

-(b) Except in cases of deliberate and willful violation or that the public health, safety, or welfare imperatively require emergency action, the Secretary of State will not terminate, suspend, or impose conditions on an existing approval of a remote notarization system or storage provider until after holding a hearing in accordance with the State Administrative Procedure Act (Article 4 of Title 24, C.R.S.) .
+(b) Except in cases of deliberate and willful violation or that the public health, safety, or welfare imperatively require emergency action, the Secretary of State will not terminate, suspend, or impose conditions on an existing approval of a remote notarization system or storage provider until after holding a hearing in accordance with the State Administrative Procedure Act (Article 4 of Title 24, C.R.S.) and 8 CCR 1505-3, Rule 3.

 [Not shown: no changes to section (c).]